 The global demand for food – and soft commodities such as grains and oilseeds – continues to grow as the world’s population expands to an anticipated 9 billion people by 2050, accompanied by growth in incomes.
 These trends put pressure on land use and pose challenges to the sustainability of agricultural supply chains.
 The purpose of the Soft Commodities Forum is to advance collective action around shared sustainability challenges.
+The work of the Soft Commodities Forum is supported by the Gordon and Betty Moore Foundation and Baker McKenzie.

 Sustainable agricultural production is critical to the member companies of the Soft Commodities Forum, who are committed to eliminating deforestation in their supply chains.
 The companies are involved in soy origination and processing in Brazil, including the Cerrado region, which has experienced significant rates of agricultural expansion over the last decade.
 The first focus area of the Forum is to tackle land use challenges in the Brazilian Cerrado.